Letting us know about a death

 Once probate is in place, you have the option to pay off the mortgage.

 If you need to speak to one of our Mortgage Advisers call us on 0345 850 3705.
-Lines are open Monday to Friday 8am–8pm and Saturday 9am–4pm.
+Lines are open Monday to Friday, 8am to 8pm and Saturday 9am to 4pm.

 • Sole account

-Any personal debt in the sole account(s) can be paid from the estate, representatives aren’t personally liable for the debt.
+Any personal debt in 1 or more sole accounts can be paid from the estate - representatives aren’t personally liable for the debt.

 What happens with sole account debts when someone has passed away